GodotSteam/GodotSteam-Docs/docs/changelog/godot3.md

 * Changed: removed data_size argument from various Remote Storage functions and get size internally
 * Changed: `playerDetails()` and `serverRules()` IP argument to a string
 * Changed: various Networking Messages, Networking Sockets, and Networking Utils functions to use internal struct system with Networking Type functions
-* Changed: a variety of miscellaneous small changes and corrections
+* Changed: a variety of miscellaneous small and corrections
 * Fixed: some missing function binds
 * Fixed: `lobby_message` callback data, ***thanks to kongo555***
 * Fixed: missing default value for `getAvailableP2PPacketSize()`, `readP2PPacket()`, `sendP2PPacket()`